Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Note, this is not a restriction on scientific methodology.
 Fully formalized science is compatible with even Feyarabendian approaches to method restrictions (i.e the empty restriction).

 It might seem to assume the syntactic structure of scientific theories, though with the right ZFC axioms in conjunction with the scientific theory we could easily accommodate the semantic view aswell.
 And natural language is not special either, the pragmatic view can likely also be accommodated.

+But here comes the real kicker: There is no geniune division between the subjects.
+We have/will demonstrate how to reduce mathematical objects to cognitive phenomenology, and that this reduction entails constructivism and intuitionism.
+As such the propositional derivational systems can only be meaningfully reducible to sense-data, and thus "checkable from skepticism" if they reject the law of double negation (since we cannot think nor experience contradictory mathematical objects)

+I have been thinking of just how many notions this can fall under.
+Literature may also fall under it, though as an induction schema as we translate the piece of literature into a theory $T$.
+Art in general too, as we can simply formalize the experience of the art into formal phenomenology.

 We also get the logical closure of $T$ as $C(T)$ which include all derivations of $T$.